Top

 Other strokes, known as hemorrhagic strokes, result from burst blood vessels in the brain.
 These are usually caused by high blood pressure, overuse of blood thinners or aneurysms.

 Your chances of having a stroke can be increased due to a family history of stroke or heart disease, being overweight, tobacco use and high blood pressure.
+Likewise, you can reduce your risk of having a stroke with simple but impactful lifestyle changes, like monitoring your cholesterol and staying active.

 What Are the Symptoms?